 My father Dr. Charles Kelly lived in Monmouth Beach for five decades.

-Growing up in a doctor’s home I learned firsthand the medical profession’s contributions to humanity cannot be underestimated.
+Growing up in a physician’s home I learned firsthand the medical profession’s contributions to humanity cannot be underestimated.
 Few professions can match them when it comes to skill, dedication, hard work, compassion and accomplishment.

-While observing my physician-dad’s long career, a thing that sticks out was his dedication to his patients and their own high regard for him.
-In now troubled time for doctors, this is what gives me some hope that the medical profession may yet endure.
+While observing my physician-dad’s long career, a thing that sticks out was his devotion to his patients and their own high regard for him.
+In today’s troubled time for doctors, this is what gives me some hope that the medical profession may yet endure.
 In fact, today’s doctors still cite time with patients as the “most meaningful” part of their work.

 Here are a few other random thoughts on why my father had such considerable achievement in life:

 • Highly Intelligent — In following my dad’s career, meeting his colleagues, and working with and interviewing other doctors, I always got the impression that they were very smart.
 According to IQ test history, medical professionals are the perennial champs when it comes to brains.
 I’m sure there are exceptions, and of course, being a good doctor also requires hard work, sacrifice, and patience.

 • It’s Five O’clock — That my father was able to live to nearly 90 and most of that in good health meant he did many things right.
 One he told me about was “moderate consumption of alcohol.”
 His practice was to have two drinks every night — which he did for 50 years.
 Vodka was his drink of choice and he frequently called beer (my own fave) the drink “of the common lot.”
 Guess that was an insult?